9 Rules For A Successful PPC Advertising Campaign

 Demographics like Gender, Age, Parental Status, Household income, etc., will help you better understand your audience.
-After all, your whole campaign is about your audience, so you must put efforts to know them.
+After all, your whole campaign is about your audience, so you must put an effort to know them.
 Answer to all demographics will help you craft a better user-oriented ad copy.

-Keep the demographics in front throughout your ad campaign.
+Keep the demographics in front of your ad campaign.
 It helps you improve as you progress further.

 Use a (Strong) Call-to-Action